suncoast-devs/handbook/lessons/setup-linux/vs-code.md

 Save this file and close the tab.

-## Turn off all auto suggests in VS Code
+## OPTIONAL: Turn off all auto suggests in VS Code

 Some students do not like the auto complete nature of VS Code.
-If you want, you can turn these features off.
+I recommend waiting to see if you find these auto complete suggestions helpful.
+Later, if you want you can turn these features off.

-Simply redo the 'Open Settings (JSON)" from above and just after the **opening** brace paste this:
+Redo the 'Open Settings (JSON)" from above and just after the **opening** brace paste this:

 ```
 "editor.suggest.showConstants": false,